SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bod_button/readme.md

   - Each button's voltage percentage must be set within the supported range of 33% to 66% of VBAT.

   > **Note:**
-  > This application supports detection of up to 3 buttons based on voltage regions defined by resistor values.
+  > This application supports detection of up to three buttons based on voltage regions defined by resistor values.
   >
   > - Each button is mapped to a specific voltage range, determined by the `Resbank_Output_Fraction` in the resistor bank configuration.
   > - The button input is received via the `UULP_VBAT_GPIO_2[F12]` pin.
 When the voltage measured on this pin enters a configured region, the corresponding button interrupt will be triggered.